 Q:When you transfer balance on credit cards what happens?

-A balance transfer immediately drops the balance on the existing card to zero.
+Once the balance is transferred to the new card, the balance on the existing card drops to zero.
 The account is still open and in good standing.
 This means you can continue to use the card.
 Just be careful not to run up a new balance!
 Otherwise, you can end up with more debt to pay off instead of reducing your debt.

 Q:Is it good to transfer credit card balances?